mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 Today the usage of monolith proves to be challenging in many cases.
 A single big monolith codebase without clear boundaries results in a number of problems and inefficiencies, some of them being:

-- Deep coupling makes application harder to develop in longer term, as it leads to a sphagetti implementation instead of considering building more interface-based architecture
+- Deep coupling makes application harder to develop in longer term, as it leads to a spaghetti implementation instead of considering building more interface-based architecture
 - Deep coupling between parts of the codebase making it harder to test.
 To test only a small portion of application we usually need to run a whole test suite as we cannot high confidence know which parts are affected.
 This to